-Our Vintage Kart Company founders are a mixture of mechanics, engineers, designers, businessmen and pure vintage lovers -- all with a child-like enthusiasm for Vintage Mini Racers (CycleKarts).
-Our brotherhood is bonded by high ethical standards and a demand for American-made, quality craftsmanship that means every Vintage Mini Racers is a work of art.
+Our Vintage Kart Company founders are a mixture of mechanics, engineers, designers, businessmen and pure vintage lovers -- all with a child-like enthusiasm for Vintage Mini Racers.
+Our brotherhood is bonded by high ethical standards, a commitment to safety and a demand for American-made, quality craftsmanship that means every Vintage Mini Racer is a work of art.

 Andrew Bracanovich has an extensive background in sales and marketing.
 After graduating from Arizona State University, Bracanovich worked for a corporate sales trainer who specialized in optimum performance, an experience he used to establish a 17-year career in the swimming pool industry and the entrepreneurial venture that is now In-Ground Trampolines.
 Bracanovich's In-Ground Trampolines is a one-of-a-kind, in-ground trampoline system specifically designed and built to be installed in the ground.
 Raised in the Dalmation region of modern day Croatia, Bracanovich is a first-generation American.
 For a few weeks each summer, he can be found boating up and down the Dalmatian coast but prefers terra firma for racing around in Vintage Mini Racers.